MalikWhitten67/todo/readme.md

-## Basic todo app built with dox - using state management and dox map() function!
+## Basic todo app built with dox - using state management

 ### Installation
  - fork or download and run in your browser!